mattjmorrison/dotfiles/README.md

 settings and pull that repository into the `dotfiles/custom-configs` directory.
 Any file ending with `.vim` will automatically be sourced.

-If you would like to add additional plugins copy a file from `vim/plugin-configs` and updated it as needed then save that file with a name that ends in `-plugin.vim`.
+If you would like to add additional plugins, copy a file from `vim/plugin-configs` and update it as needed.
+Then save that file with a name that ends in `-plugin.vim`.

-If you would like to not load some of the plugins that I have configured you can create a file named `custom-init.vim` in there you can specify an array of plugins to exclude.
+If you would like to not load some of the plugins that I have configured you can create a file named `custom-init.vim`.
+In there you can specify an array of plugins to exclude.
 For example `hard-time` is not for the novice Vim user.
 So in your `custom-init.vim` you can add the following line.